-ILDA offers four courses covering laser safety for laser lightshows.
+ILDA offers five courses covering laser safety for laser lightshows.

 Details on each course are below.
-A list of past course graduates is here.
+Lists of past course graduates is here.

-The course material is specific to laser light shows.
-These courses are NOT suitable for persons working with industrial, research, medical, scientific, etc. lasers.
+ILDA's course material is specific to laser light shows.
+These courses are NOT suitable for persons working with industrial, research, medical, scientific, military or other non-lightshow lasers.

 A few states such as Arizona, and some venues, require that a Laser Safety Officer manage and/or operate laser shows.
 However, in most U.S. states and venues, you do not need any type of laser course in order to manage and/or operate a laser show.*